aloisdeniel/feature_flags/README.md

 # feature_flags

-This package simply allows you to activate dynamically functionnalities of your app.
+This package allows you to simply dynamically activate different functionalities of your app.

 # Usage